TalHassner/home/_pages/code.md

 * **[<font color="SkyBlue">Patch LBP Code</font>](../publication/2008_ECCV)**<br/>
 MATLAB code for computing the Three-Patch LBP (TPLBP) and the Four-Patch LBP (FPLBP) descriptors for face and texture images.

+---
+The SOFTWARE provided in this website is provided "as is", without any guarantee made as to its suitability or fitness for any particular use.
+It may contain bugs, so use of this tool is at your own risk.
+We take no responsibility for any damage of any sort that may unintentionally be caused through its use.